jangcs/crms/README.md

     * Download Google Credential file (contact administrator of your Google Cloud Project)
         * Access permission of credential may be one of reading or writing (writing permission is necessary for a full test)
         * In case of reading permission, crms push command is not allowed (crms list/desc/pull commands are allowed)
+    * Default credential for the reader of google cloud robot project is cloudrobotai-reader-cred.zip
+        * unzip cloudrobotai-reader-cred.zip
     * Set GOOGLE_APPLICATION_CREDENTIALS into ~/.bashrc
 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS=”/path/to/<google-cloud-project-credential>.json”